 Authored by Dr. Richard M. Meinhart.

-Access Full Report [PDF]: Joint Strategic Planning System Insights: Chairmen Joint Chiefs of Staff 1990 to 2012
+Access Full Report [PDF]: Strategic Planning by the Chairmen, Joint Chiefs of Staff, 1990 TO 2005

 |Join the GlobalSecurity.org mailing list|